 How to explain your qualifications to employers

-UK qualifications are directly comparable to those in the Netherlands, so employers should have no problems recognising them.
-To learn more about how the Dutch education system compares to other international systems visit EP-Nuffic.
+Thanks to both countries' involvement in the Bologna Process - a system ensuring direct comparability of standards in qualifications across participating EU countries - UK qualifications are directly comparable to those in the Netherlands.
+Employers should have no problems recognising them.
+To learn more about how the Dutch education system compares to other international systems, visit Nuffic.

-What it's like to work in the Netherlands
+What's it like to work in the Netherlands?

 Find out more